Skip to main content

 • Ensure the hook is under the correct event type in options.hooks

-• For non-tool hooks like Stop and SubagentStop, matchers match against different fields (see matcher patterns)
+• For non-tool hooks that support matchers, like Notification and SubagentStop, matchers match against different fields, and Stop ignores matchers entirely (see matcher patterns)

 • Hooks may not fire when the agent hits the max_turns limit because the session ends before hooks can execute